-This list was originally published in August 2015.
-We’ve updated it to include The Post.
+This article was originally published in 2015 but has been updated to include Meryl Streep’s latest work.

 Want a convincing case for the value of a postgraduate education?
 Meryl Streep finished her MFA from Yale in 1975 at the age of 26 (she paid her way through school by waitressing and typing) and then hit the New York City stage.
 Within a year she had won a Tony.
 Within two she had her first feature-film role.
 Within three she had won an Oscar.
 Looks like she got her money’s worth at Yale.

-With the release of The Post this week, Streep has appeared in more than 50 movies, in just about every genre, with some of the biggest movie stars on the planet, and some of the greatest directors of all time.
+With the release of Little Women this week, Streep has appeared in more than 50 movies, in just about every genre, with some of the biggest movie stars on the planet, and some of the greatest directors of all time.
 And we can say — and we’ve watched them all — she’s incapable of a bad performance.
 Even sleepwalking Streep is riveting to watch: She always finds something in even the most thankless roles.
 And she’s so good that she makes her risks look like the easiest parts: You know it’s not effortless, but it can feel that way.

 47. The House of the Spirits (1993)